MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-example1.md

 ## Create a new topic

+1. In Power Virtual Agents, create a new bot named `Contoso Meal Delivery Service`.

-1. In Power Virtual Agents, go to **Topics** and create a new topic called "Meal delivery options".
+1. Go to the **Topics** page and create a new topic called `Meal delivery options`.

 1. Copy and paste the following trigger phrases: